rmasiniexpert/resume/index.md

 ## Summary

-A **senior Data Scientist** with a very rich educational background in Medicine (specialist in Pediatrics), Mathematics, Physics, Project Manager (six lean sigma) and **MBA in business and technology (data science)**.
+A **Senior Data Scientist** with a very rich educational background in Medicine (specialist in Pediatrics), Mathematics, Physics, Project Manager (six lean sigma) and **MBA in business and technology (data science)**.
 Focused on leverage data to solve business challenges through machine learning models and other AI approaches.
 4 years dedicated to create a data analytics culture for all size business, from brainstorm ideas,  development and management of AI projects to the deployment of a new efficient, smart and automated technology into the business operations.
-**Responsible for creating machine learning models that use exclusive personality and human behavior to increase on average 30% of traditional AI models.**
+**Responsible for creating machine learning models that use exclusive personality and human behaviour to increase on average 30% of traditional AI models.**
 Also an innovative MD with a strong leadership manager with 10+ years of experience focused on healthcare strategies, clinical research, project management tasks, and data science projects.
 Creative, organized, dedicated and compromised with excellence in all project deliverables targeting at the excellence of the results.

 ### Selected Value Highlights

- Expertise in keeping an up-to-date knowledge about healthcare business trends, research, innovation and healthcare business administration.
-Data scientist with 4+ years of hands-on experience working with data in visualization, reporting, analysis, with ability to work with minimal supervision, think critically and deliver superior output that is fully tested, fully documented and in alignment with what is needed.
+Data Scientist with 4+ years of hands-on experience working with data in visualization, reporting, analysis, with ability to work with minimal supervision, think critically and deliver superior output that is fully tested, fully documented and in alignment with what is needed.
 Effectively leverages academic knowledge and resources to create exceptional outcomes by embracing change and resolving barriers and constraints using Lean Six Sigma methodology.
 Proficient in project planning, coordinate teams, implementation and maintaining for attainment of organizational long-term goals and objectives.
 Excellent analytical, problem-solving skills including strong ability to build up models with effectiveness and efficiency.
 High ability to use different data science tools to increase speed, efficiency and the quality of the results.
+Expertise in keeping an up-to-date knowledge about healthcare business trends, research, innovation and healthcare business administration.

-Programming Languages:     R, SQL, Linux, Javascript, Python
+Programming Languages:     **R, SQL, Linux, Javascript, Python**

-Software/Databases:     SQL Server, PostgreSQL, My SQL, Maria DB, S3
+Databases:             **SQL Server, PostgreSQL, My SQL, Maria DB, S3**

-Cloud computing:                      AWS certificated
+Cloud computing:                      **AWS** certificated

+Project management softwares:   **Trello, Clickup, Monday, Github, Deepnote**

+Softwares:                 **All MS package, all Google package**

+Data specialist:     **cleaning and enriching data bases, machine learning models that can be easily attached to business operations**

-Methodologies:    Lean Six Sigma, Project Manager Process, Project Management, Data analytics and Business Analysis using data science procedures, Clinical Research performancing standards as well as relevant SOPs, ICH/GCP, and local requirements.
+Methodologies:    Lean Six Sigma, Project Manager Process, **Data analytics and Business Analysis** using data science procedures, Clinical Research performancing standards as well as relevant SOPs, ICH/GCP, and local requirements.

-Others:    Technical Writer, Medicine/Pharma routines, Healthcare Management, Statistical Data Analysis, Good Clinical Practice, Organizational Synergy, Customer & Patient Analysis, Digital Healthcare, Auditing, Market Research & Analysis, Medicine & Pharma Industry, Pediatrics, Emergency, Decision making & risk options
+Others:    **Medicine/Pharma routines, Healthcare Management, Statistical Data Analysis, Good Clinical Practice, Organizational Synergy, Customer & Patient Analysis, Digital Healthcare, Auditing, Market Research & Analysis,** Medicine & Pharma Industry, Pediatrics, Emergency, Decision making & risk options

-## Professional experience
+## Professional experience (old to new)

 ### MUNICIPAL SANTA JULIANA HOSPITAL, BRAZIL Mar 2007 - Feb 2008

-Emergency Medicine – Physician
+**Emergency Medicine – Physician**

 Provided medical treatment to patients requiring acute and life-saving care.
 Resuscitated and stabilized patients and transition care to an appropriate endpoint whether that be the ICU, general inpatient bed, another provider, another hospital, or home.